Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-placeholder-shown-class.md

 Today we won't be talking about them as accessibility issues and hazards, but just about how to style the inputs that have them.

-In CSS we can style the actual placeholder text by using the `::placeholder` pseudo-element.
+We can style the actual placeholder text in CSS using the `::placeholder` pseudo-element.

 But did you know there is also a pseudo-class called `:placeholder-shown`?
-It will select the actual input field and style that, therefore we can all of a sudden add borders and other styles!
+It will select the actual input field and style that we can all of a sudden add borders and other styles!

-Our end result will be an input field that is styled based on the fact that the placeholder is shown.
+Our result will be an input field that is styled based on the placeholder is shown.
 Once we type text into it the placeholder styling should be removed.

 ![CSS placeholder-shown](https://cdn.hashnode.com/res/hashnode/image/upload/v1605677501390/gfG0zuBTl.gif)

 ## HTML Structure

-Let's first start by creating a basic HTML to render two input fields in.
-One will have a placeholder and one will have a text value.
+First, let's start by creating a basic HTML to render two input fields.
+One will have a placeholder, and one will have a text value.

 ```html
 <div class="container">